City's 1-0 defeat at Swansea on March 11 saw Roberto Mancini's men lose top spot in the table for the first time since October.

 But the 4-1 Stamford Bridge success in the Champions League against Napoli, which overturned a 3-1 first leg deficit in extra time, has already gone down in history as one of the club's greatest nights.

-In addition, Fernando Torres has also finally found the net with the Spain striker scoring twice in the 5-2 win over Leicester on Sunday to end a goal drought of five months.
+In addition, Fernando Torres scored twice in Chelsea's 5-2 win over Leicester City on Sunday to end a goal drought of five months.

-"Fernando has been doing really well but he was just unlucky not to be scoring," Cech said.
+"Fernando has been doing really well but he was just unlucky not to be scoring," Chelsea goalkeeper Petr Cech said.
 "He has had a lot of assists, has been working hard for the team and it was great to see him get his reward.

 "He must be delighted because as a striker you think of goals and on Sunday he scored twice and that is great for his confidence."